-Vitamin C has such broad applications because it is a key factor in collagen production skin, blood vessels, ligaments and bones it directly boosts the immune system, and it has a potent antioxidant function.
+Vitamin C has such broad applications because it is a key factor in collagen production in the skin, blood vessels, ligaments, and bones it directly boosts the immune system, and it has a potent antioxidant function.

-Vitamin C is a potent antioxidant that helps protect cell structures like collagen, proteins, and DNA from damage by free radicals which are common in high stress states, chronic illness and infections.
-Research has shown that the antioxidant properties of vitamin C can reduce the severity of symptoms associated with H1N1 influenza virus and is considered an important add-on therapy in surviving the flu.
+Vitamin C is a potent antioxidant that helps protect cell structures like collagen, proteins, and DNA from damage by free radicals which are common in high-stress states, chronic illness, and infections.
+Research has shown that the antioxidant properties of vitamin C can reduce the severity of symptoms associated with the H1N1 influenza virus and is considered an important add-on therapy in surviving the flu.

 Vitamin C even in high doses of 1.5 grams/ kg (over 100 grams) is safe and tolerated very well with very few side effects

-Vitamin C is required for conversion of tyrosine to epinephrine (adrenalin), and the synthesis of the bile.
-It is present in high amounts in the adrenal gland cortex and these levels are depleted after adrenocorticotropic hormone (ACTH) stimulation of the gland and synthesis of the stress hormone cortisol, which is why it’s important to replete vitamin C level during times of high stress.
+Vitamin C is required for the conversion of tyrosine to epinephrine (adrenalin), and the synthesis of the bile.
+It is present in high amounts in the adrenal gland cortex and these levels are depleted after the adrenocorticotropic hormone (ACTH) stimulation of the gland and synthesis of the stress hormone cortisol, which is why it’s important to replete vitamin C levels during times of high stress.

 Vitamin C therapy has been used by some providers to treat:

 As the name implies, vitamin C therapy is delivered intravenously.
-This means that a small IV drip is inserted to the arm and delivers steady amounts of a vitamin C for a short period of time.
+This means that a small IV drip is inserted into the arm and delivers steady amounts of vitamin C for a short time.
 Some vitamin C treatment plans consist of multiple sessions.

 Vitamin C therapy is most often performed in a medical office setting and is administered by a medical professional.
 The amount of time taken during a session will vary depending on the condition being treated and the amount of vitamin C being delivered.

 Vitamin C infusions feature few side effects and are generally a painless procedure.
-Before beginning any vitamin C therapy, it’s important to make note of any medications of supplements you are currently taking.
+Before beginning any vitamin C therapy, it’s important to make note of any medications or supplements you are currently taking.